 An exemption to the above is that some of the added articles contain active links to Barnes & Noble® where a couple of my old books are listed: (Myths, Facts, and Lies About Prodigies, A Historiography of William James Sidis, and Beyond Prodigies).
 Book sales earn me several dollars a year, which are spent on helping to pay the costs of this website's hosting and domain.
 Also, some pages like the Best of the Web article will have external links, but I have included notes in most of the articles to give information of the linked sites' degrees of security and privacy.

 I do not collect, sell, rent, send junk email, nor in any way make use of a person's email except for my replying: private emails remain private, and I delete all emails that do not have an important reason to be kept.

 How to Contact

 Polite questions and comments are welcomed from visitors.
-The contact email address is Larry Gowdy at larrygowdy.com.
-The email address may be changed periodically to help lessen the quantity of bot junk mail.
-Due to numerous security and privacy reasons, I do not respond to nor read emails that do not include the sender's real and verifiable name.
-When first sending an email, please provide a means of verifying your name and email address.
+The contact email address is aart at larrygowdy.com.
+The email address is changed periodically to help lessen the quantity of bot junk mail.

-My primary computer is kept offline for security purposes, and so I may only check personal email on a different computer about once a week.
-Please be patient if I do not respond quickly.
+Our primary computers are kept offline for security purposes, and so we may only check personal email on a different computer once a day or so.
+Please be patient if we do not respond quickly.

 This is an example of the borders and font size of where a public domain text is quoted.
 The font size may or may not be larger than normal so as to better display non-English characters.